aerogear/aerogear-ios-push/README.md

 ## Adding the library to your project

-You have different options to add aerogear-push-registration library to your project for building your project.
+You have different options to add aerogear-push-registration library to your project.

 ### Approach 1: use CocoaPods